-The Sun Dance Sacred Ceremony
+The Sacred Sun Dance

 The Sun Dance is the most sacred ritual of Plains Indians, a ceremony of renewal and cleansing for the tribe and the earth.
 Primarily male dancers—but on rare occasions women too—perform this ritual of regeneration, healing and self-sacrifice for the good of one’s family and tribe.
 But, in some tribes, such as the Blackfeet, the ceremony is led by a medicine woman.
 It has been practiced primarily by tribes in the Upper Plains and Rocky Mountain, especially the Arapaho, Arikara, Assiniboine, Cheyenne, Crow, Gros Ventre, Hidatsa, Sioux, Plains Cree, Plains Ojibway, Omaha, Ponca, Ute, Shoshone, Kiowa, and Blackfoot tribes.

 Usually the ceremony was practiced at the summer solstice, the time of longest daylight and lasts for four to eight days.
 Typically, the Sun Dance is a grueling ordeal, that includes a spiritual and physical test of pain and sacrifice.
 This ritual usually—but not always—involves piercing rawhide thongs through the skin and flesh of a dancer’s chest with wooden or bone skewers.
 The thongs are tied to the skewers then connected to the central pole of the lodge.
 The Sun Dancers dance around the pole leaning back to allow the thongs to pull their pierced flesh.
 The dancers do this for hours until the skewered flesh finally rips.
 The Sun Dance is also a rite of passage to manhood.